 In its simplest terms the strategic purpose of this programme is to manage traffic capacity on the highway network, to enhance public transport provision and complement the wider regeneration of Aylesbury Town Centre in order to drive economic growth and development.
-Following a comprehensive consultation Buckinghamshire County Council has ambitions to implement these roads over the next three to five years.
+Following a comprehensive consultation we have ambitions to implement these roads over the next three to five years.

 SLR (urban) and ELR (s) along with SLR (rural) and ELR (n) form part of a wider highway network strategy to provide key link roads which promote both North-South regional connectivity as well as orbital traffic movements around Aylesbury rather than through the town centre.
 Some of the key benefits are as follows:

 The advanced delivery of key highway schemes will support housing and economic growth by enabling the development sites to the East of Aylesbury to emerge through the local planning process.
 These include Kingsbrook Development being promoted by Barratt Homes (consented), Hampden Fields being promoted by Taylor Wimpey, which includes a southern link road (planning application awaiting determination), and Aylesbury Woodlands, a mixed-use development promoted by Buckinghamshire Advantage (planning application awaiting determination).